chaiMae58/HotelGuest/README.md

 - `sysml`: Package containining a sysml v2 project defining hotel system's structure and needs.

 ## Technologies Used

-- Java SE 23 (Swing for GUI)
+- Java 17 Semeru
-- Object-Oriented Design and Design Patterns (Factory Method)
-- File-based persistence for saving hotel state
+- Maven 3.6.3
+- IIntelliJ Community Edition
+- Tested with IntelliJ Maven integration

 ## How to Run